Riizade/Homebrew-Garbage/rules.md

 Loot
 -----
 When the party overcomes a challenge and receives a reward, those rewards will often be in the form of permanently held interesting items.
-However, for a smaller or more temporary reward, such as items gaine from pickpocketing a townsperson or looting the corpses of dead adventurers, a character may gain one or more inventory points instead.
+However, for a smaller or more temporary reward, such as items gained from pickpocketing a townsperson or looting the corpses of dead adventurers, a character may gain one or more inventory points instead.